Rand404/solid-octo-eureka/Constitution.md

 will be called for a Majority Time Vote where the decision may be vetoed by the Chancellor.

-## Article 3 - The Confederate Parliament - [Taken from CFN Const, revised heavily]
+## Article 3 - The Confederate Parliament

 **I**.
 A Member of Parliament, to be known as an MP, is an individual responsible for generating proposals and representing the general public within the Confederacy.
 To qualify for the role of MP, one must apply for citizenship with the Minister of Internal Affairs, have a listed WA nation, and be accepted into the citizenry.\
 **II**.
 The Speaker is established as the leader of the Parliament.
 Their role is to maintain order and organisation within Parliament as well as preserving Parliamentary authority.
 The Speaker is tasked with organising voting in regard to legislation and other matters as Parlimanent as well as archiving and storing laws and failed legislation and passing legislation in the 51-79% endorsement rate with less than 5 total votes to the Minister of Internal Affairs for voting within Cabinet.
 The Speaker is elected every 2 months in a standard election.\